-• We ensure that all children who have Special Educational needs are met to the best of the school's ability with the funds available.

-• We have a team of STAs who are funded from the SEN budget and deliver programmes designed to meet your child's needs.

-• The budget is allocated on a needs basis.
-The children who have the most complex needs are given the most support with an STA.
+- We ensure that all children who have Special Educational needs are met to the best of the school's ability with the funds available. - We have a team of STAs and TAs who are funded from the SEN budget and deliver programmes designed to meet your child's needs. - The budget is allocated on a needs basis.
+The children who have the most complex needs are given the most support with a TA or STA.